 In a healthy relationship if someone were to notice that the other person in the relationship was becoming emotionally detached from the relationship, there would be a conversation about the future of the relationship for some clarity.
 But with a narcissist, it is an entirely different story.

 When a narcissist realizes that their victim is becoming emotionally detached, the first priority is likely going to be to regain control of the narcissistic supply to protect their fragile sense of self.
 To do this, a narcissist will use baiting to try to get you to engage with them.

 Then there’s narcissistic rage.
-If you remain adamant about the firm boundary that you’ve set, the grey rock method, it triggers their deeply rooted fears of abandonment and rejection and because they’re so emotionally inadequate, they respond with narcissistic rage.
+If you remain adamant about the firm boundary that you’ve set, the gray rock method, it triggers their deeply rooted fears of abandonment and rejection and because they’re so emotionally inadequate, they respond with narcissistic rage.

 Gaslighting is an incredibly versatile form of manipulation.
 It occurs when someone doubts or denies reality, not the just reality of someone else, but reality in general.
 In narcissistic relationships gaslighting eventually causes the victim to question their own sanity and feel incapable of conceptualizing their own version of reality.

 The reason it is so versatile is because doubting and denying reality can manifest in many different ways.
 For example, if you were to criticize the narcissist in your life because of something they did and they responded with narcissistic rage which bullied you into a silence, they’re essentially doubting and denying your reality and causing you to question yourself.

 Gaslighting can manifest in nearly every single narcissistic behavior pattern that you can imagine but it is also a very common reaction that a narcissist will have to the gray rock method.